FEUP-ESOF-2020-21/open-cx-t1g5-esoflers/Development-Report.md

 * **Normal Flow:**

-  * In the "Schedule" page, the actor selects the meeting link to attend.
+  * In the "Schedule" page, the user selects the meeting link to attend.

 * **Alternative Flows and Exceptions::**